Moxtra/moxtra-bot-sdk-java/README.md

 ## Account Linking

 - Link Moxtra account with the 3rd party service through Account Linking flow:
 >1.
-User sends a request to Bot, which requires access to a 3rd party service that needs user's authorization.
+User sends a request to Bot (**Bot application**), which requires access to a 3rd party service that needs user's authorization.
 Bot does not have prior user account linking info with the 3rd party service.
 >2.
 Bot sends `ACCOUNT_LINK` button back to Moxtra chat.
 >3.
 User clicks the button and a [JSON web token](https://en.wikipedia.org/wiki/JSON_Web_Token) sends back to Bot via the `GET` method.
 >4.
 Bot verifies the token using `client_secret` as the key and decodes the token; Bot obtains *user_id*, *username*, and *binder_id* via handling the *EventType.ACCOUNT_LINK* event.